The Features and Performance of Butterfly Valve

 The lifting screw of Non-Rising Stem Gate Valve is only rotating without moving up and down.
 The exposed one is only a rod.
 The nut is fixed on the gate.
 The screw is used to lift the gate.
 There is no visible door.
 The lifting screw of the open gate valve is exposed, the nut is close to the hand wheel and is fixed (not rotating or axially moving), and the sliding plate is used to lift the shutter, and the screw and the shutter have only relative rotational motion without Relative axial displacement, the appearance is a door bracket.

-Non-Rising Stem Gate Valve can not see the screw, and Rising Stem can see the screw.
+The difference between rising and non rising stem gate valve: Non-Rising Stem Gate Valve can not see the screw, and Rising Stem can see the screw.

 When the Non-Rising Stem Gate Valve is switched, the steering wheel and the valve stem are connected together and relatively stationary.
 It is rotated by the valve stem at a fixed point to drive the valve upward and lower to complete the opening and closing.
 The Rising Stem Gate Valve lifts or lowers the flap by threading the stem and steering wheel.
 To put it simply, the Rising Stem Gate Valve is a flap that is moved up and down with the valve stem, and the steering wheel is always at a fixed point.